raphtalia/Quicksave/README.md

 Data within a document is automatically compressed which allows you to have larger documents.

 Reading from or writing to a document does not yield.
 By the time you have a reference to a document, all of its data has loaded.
-Documents are automatically saved on a periodic interval [NYI] and saved when the game server closes [NYI].
+Documents are automatically saved on a periodic interval and saved when the game server closes.
 You can also manually save a document at any time.

 Due to DataStore throttling, saving is not instant.
 Documents will only ever save their latest data.
 If the save is throttled and you call save multiple times, the document will only save once with the latest data.